How to combine line and bar charts in Datawrapper

 While the 7-day moving average (green line) and the Loess trend (dashed line) are shown in curved lines, COVID-19 cases per day (light green bars) and deaths per day (purple) are both shown in bars.

-These bars are created by the custom area fill feature.
-Here is how you can create them.
+These bars are created by custom area fill feature, but more on this later.

-If you're not familiar with how to upload your data, read "How to upload data to Datawrapper".
+Notes: If you're not familiar with how to upload your data, read "How to upload data to Datawrapper".
+This example chart uses external data to automatically update the data from this CSV file.
+You can also look at the R code used for calculating the 7-day average and Loess prediction.

 Check that the column types are set to dates and numbers in step 2.